dell/csm-docs/content/docs/getting-started/_index.md

 ** *See notifications from prior releases*

-This section provides detailed instructions on how to install, upgrade, and uninstall the Container Storage Modules.
+This section provides detailed instructions on how to install, upgrade, and uninstall Container Storage Modules.

 {{< cardcontainer >}}